sujaltv/ddpw/docs/docs/quickstart/installation.rst

 ############

 .. warning::
-  This wrapper is tested only on Linux arch-64.
+  This wrapper is released for all architectures but is tested only on Linux arch-64.

 With ``conda``
 ==============